StudentAlleg/StudentAlleg.github.io/src/portfolio/discord-bot-foxhole.md

 ## Reflection
 ### New Knowledge
+* Storing and retrieving information from file
+* Deserialize string into python objects
+* Serialize python objects into string
+* Install python packages
+* Create a Python discord bot

 ### Usage
+The bot did work and was usable.
+The problem was that it was clunky to use for other people.
+People did not like having to learn how to use my specific bot, so it ended up just being something that I used.
+It did not help that the bot was hosted on my laptop and was therefore only usable when my laptop was powered on.
+As my regiment became more and more inactive, it eventually no longer saw any use, as we reverted back to previous ways.

 ### How would I make it today
 One of the tricky bits was creating the data structure and having persistent storage that did not rely on the discord message.
 I did the data structure correctly, by making it a class, though it was entangled a little bit with persistent storage.
 Still, fine for a small personal project.
 I would change how I did the persistant storage and instead use a database, probably a mysql .db file.
 This would make it easier to retrieve and store information.